-Before becoming a parent, the idea of puke, boogers, your mom wiping something off your face with spit, and anything having to do with poop likely grossed you out, which is totally understandable.
+Before becoming a parent, the idea of puke, boogers, your parent wiping something off your face with spit, and anything having to do with poop likely grossed you out, which is totally understandable.
 But after you have your first child, it's like a switch flips and all of a sudden nothing is too disgusting to handle anymore — it's a weird gift, but a gift all the same.

 Read through for 13 gross things that no longer phase you after having kids.

 - Poop.
 The smell of poop, sight of poop, poop all over your child's body and clothes, poop all over you — none of it matters anymore.

 - Puke.
 Projectile vomit — no matter what the consistency, color, temperature, or volume — no longer bothers you.
 Maybe you were the type to run away from sick people in college, but now that you're a parent, you're a fearless barf first responder.

 - Snot.
 Now that you have kids, you will pick any child's nose for them with your own fingers if it means not sitting on a couch full of crusty boogers they've picked and dug into the seat's fibers.

 - Drool.
 Whether it's clean and pure drool or full of food particles, you are immune to it being all over you and your home's surfaces.
 Congratulations.

 - Blood.
-No cut (or worse) is going to make you squeamish from now on — you might as well go to medical school in your spare time (ha), because no gory scene could possibly bother you, Dr. Mom and Dr. Dad.
+No cut (or worse) is going to make you squeamish from now on — you might as well go to medical school in your spare time (ha), because no gory scene could possibly bother you.

 - Sneezes.
 A sneeze or cough straight to the face and full of germs warrants no reaction other than wiping off the spray with your hand.

 - Chewed-up food.
-You will cup your hand in front of your child's mouth so that they can spit out something they don't like without missing a beat.
-You're not even above eating some of it, if we're being real.
+You will cup your hand in front of your child's mouth so that they can spit out something they don't like or want without missing a beat.
+You're not even above eating some of it (don't lie).